 PROVISION OF INFORMATION

-Each Member undertakes to produce to Pool Re from time to time upon demand such evidence of, or information and documents relating to, the authorisation, legal form and status, business, ownership and jurisdiction of incorporation or residence as Pool Re may require.
+Each Member undertakes to produce to Pool Re from time to time upon demand such evidence of, or information and documents relating to, its authorisation, legal form and status, business, ownership and jurisdiction of incorporation or residence as Pool Re may require.

 Each Member shall promptly notify Pool Re of any material change, or (to the extent consistent with law or regulation) of any proposed material change that it has decided to make, in any information previously provided to Pool Re in relation to its authorisation, legal form and status, business, ownership and jurisdiction of incorporation or residence.